learningtapestry/ssdn/docs/architecture-design.md

 * **Simple:** we shouldn’t use any system or service unless it’s vital for the application operation.
 Anything that we might consider useful or convenient but not vital can be treated as a project extension or an enhancement for future versions.
-* **Secure by default:** when dealing with sensitive data, we want the users of the Nucleus platform to be confident that the system will always default to a configuration that has the least chance of exposing unintended information or provoking side effects.
+* **Secure by default:** when dealing with sensitive data, we want the users of the SSDN platform to be confident that the system will always default to a configuration that has the least chance of exposing unintended information or provoking side effects.
 This means, for example, using whitelists to grant access, denying connections over insecure channels, encrypting data whenever possible, etc.